peiyiHung/mywebsite/_pages/about.md

 I have never stop learning even after leaving school.
 I sharpen my data science skills by making practical projects.
 These skills include web scaping using Python, data wrangling and data visualization using Pandas, training machine learning models using Scikit-Learn and training deep learning using Pytorch.
 These projects include a variety of tasks such as regression on tabular data, image classification and text classification.
 All these projects can be found in the [**Projects** ](https://peiyihung.github.io/mywebsite/projects/) section.
 On the other hand, I believe explaining what you learn can enhance your learning, so I document what I've learned in the [**Learning**](https://peiyihung.github.io/mywebsite/learning/) section.

+If you want to contact me, you can do that by this email <p8526900@gmail.com>.